Ayla-sky/My-first-FreeCodeCamp-Project---Survey-Form-/README.md

 How to Run Locally
 1.Clone the repository or download the files
 2.Open `index.html` in your browser
-3.Fill out the form and interact with it
+3.Fill out the form and interact